CuratorOnline/code-challenge/ReadMe.md

 Returns: "abcdefghijklmnopqrstuvwxyz"

 ## Problem Two - Transaction Accounting
 At Garmentier we deal with a number of sales that are generated from our platform.
-Through integrations we receive feeds of transactions that are converted and need to associate those identities in our system.
-To help our customers understand how they are performing we generate visualizations, views and reports based on this associated data that they can interact with.
+Through integrations we receive feeds of transactions that have converted and need to be associated to identities within our system.
+This data is then used generate visualizations, views and reports to better help Garmentier and our customers understand their business.

-You will need to create a webhook endpoint(s) that will be called with transaction data.
-This endpoint will need to process the transactions and associate them to known Company, Stylists and Clients.
-Information for Company, Stylists and Clients is provided as a json file.

-You will also need to create an endpoint(s) (API) that can be used to query the associated transactional.
-This endpoint will be used for viewing individual transactions, reporting on Company, Stylist performance over a time frame.

-Additional points for interactive UI or visualization of this data.

 ### Concerns
-Due to the nature of integrations transaction partners do not provide common formats or consistent data.
-This means that not all transaction records provide granular identification to associate to all fields.
+Garmentier integrates with Third Party providers which we have little control over.
+This means integrations may vary by:-
+- Data formats (field names, data types etc)
+- Data granularity (which identifiers are provided in a feed)
+- Integration Types (Polling vs Notification, Event vs Batch)

-Also take into consideration that Garmentier is growing and adding new transaction partners frequently and we want to reduce the overhead of turning new partners on.
+Other considerations include that Garmentier is growing and continually adding new transaction partners, as well as company and clients.
+These means we are looking for a scalable system where:-
+- overhead of turning on new partners is low
+- ability to process and store an increasing number of transactions

+### Deliverables
+#### Design
+Taking into account the above concerns please present a design on how you would you design system to support them.

+Ideally, outlining the tradeoffs you have considered and how you came to your decision.
+The level of detail is left up to you.
+Diagrams are a great medium to help build understanding.

+#### POC Implementation
+Provided in this repo is a couple example partner transaction data files along with Garmentier's company config.

+Please provide a code example of how you would process these data sets, associating it to different Garmentier identities, as well as normalizing the data for internal querying later.
+Please remember to take the considerations of growth and scale mentioned above.

+Along with code please provide documentation on how to build and execute your solution.
+Implementation is left up to you this could be a script, API or application.

+#### Data Considerations (Query and Reporting)
+The combination of the two datasets provides a lot of opportunity for future product features.
+We would like to get your thoughts on what could be achieved with this data.

+Please document the schema of the data you will be storing (ie. JSON scheme, Entity Diagram).
+Also provide some documentation on what you decided to keep and why?

+Here are some other questions for you to consider around your design and solution:-
+- What type of data storage would you use?
+- How would you interact with this data?
+- What question can be asked from data you have stored?
+- What question do you think are valuable to ask and why?
+- Do data considerations have any impact on your design or POC implementation?
+- What further questions would you ask to help ensure your design stands the test of time?
+- What other considerations should we take into account?

 ## Submission
 When you have your final solution to all problems, please reply to the email that was sent to you with your solution as a .zip, .tar, or .tar.gz attachment.